Drive (2011 film): Music

 Refn chose Johnny Jewel of Desire and Chromatics to score the film.
 The album consists of songs blended with electronic, ambient and retro music.
 Although Jewel's music was used in the score, at the last minute the studio hired experienced score composer Cliff Martinez.
 Refn gave him a sampling of songs he liked and asked Martinez to emulate the sound, resulting in "a kind of retro, 80ish, synthesizer europop".
 Most of its ethereal electronic-pop score was composed by Martinez.
 The score contains tracks with vintage keyboards and bluntly descriptive titles.

+The film's iconic opening credits feature the synthwave track 'Nightcall' by French electronic musician Kavinsky.

 Drive (Original Motion Picture Soundtrack) was released on CD on September 19, 2011, by Lakeshore Records.
 Prior to that, owing to viral reviews such as those found on Twitter, the soundtrack sold well on iTunes, climbing as high as number four on the sales charts.
 The album was released on vinyl in June 2012, by Mondo.
 It received positive responses and peaked the soundtrack list from Billboard and Official Charts Company, while also peaked at 30th position on the US Billboard 200.
 A re-scored soundtrack for the film was produced for the BBC by Zane Lowe for its television broadcast in October 2014, which included original music from Chvrches, Banks, Bastille, Eric Prydz, SBTRKT, Bring Me the Horizon, The 1975 and Laura Mvula.

 In September 2016, Lakeshore and Invada Records released a fifth anniversary special edition pressing of the soundtrack, featuring new liner notes and artwork.
 That same month, Johnny Jewel, College, Electric Youth, and Cliff Martinez discussed the impact of the soundtrack and film on their lives and contemporary music culture.
 Jewel told Aaron Vehling that Drives "blend of sonic and visual nostalgia with a contemporary spin is always deadly."
 The soundtrack was listed on Spin magazine's list of 40 Movie Soundtracks That Changed Alternative Music.